The Intel Core i5-14500 wins in 8 out of 16 comparable specs, with 6 ties. Its biggest advantage is L2 Cache (187% better).

 AI Versus Verdict

-The Intel Core i5-14500 is the objective winner of this comparison, securing eight spec victories compared to two for the Intel Core i5-12400F.
-The most significant advantage for the Intel Core i5-14500 is its L2 cache, which is 187% larger than that of its counterpart.
-Conversely, the Intel Core i5-12400F holds its primary lead in Max Turbo Power, where it offers a 24% advantage over the newer model.
+The Intel Core i5-14500 is the objective winner of this comparison, securing victory in eight of the sixteen measured specifications compared to two wins for the Intel Core i5-12400F.
+The most significant advantage for the Intel Core i5-14500 is its L2 cache, which is 187% larger than that of its competitor.
+Conversely, the Intel Core i5-12400F holds a notable lead in efficiency, offering a 24% better Max Turbo Power rating.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.